A journey to Seville, Córdoba and Granada - all very Moorish...

 Granada, considered the finest city in Iberia in Moorish times, is our last classical city.
 Here there are narrow streets, beautiful cathedrals, churches and of course, the Alhambra, a palace fortress originally the home of the Nasrid Sultans.
 The Alhambra is made up of three groups of buildings, the Alcazaba, the Casa Real (Royal Palace) and the Generalife (the gardens, patios and walkways) and contains examples of the most exquisite Moorish art.
 During our stay we’ll have a guided visit here as well as exploring other parts of the city and into the surrounding countryside.

 May is festival month in Cordoba with plenty of festivities to enjoy.
 The first two weeks are dedicated to Los Patios, when private homes open their flower filled patios to visitors.
 There are walking routes in the old city's different neighbourhoods which take you to the secret gardens that are alive in colour.
-Our 12th May 2019 departure coincides with Los Patios and there will be time to explore the flower filled gardens.
+Our May departures coincide with Los Patios and there will be time to explore the flower filled gardens.